Human Services to Support Rural Health

 What types of job training programs are available in rural communities?

 Job training programs help workers develop and improve their skills to obtain and keep steady employment.
-Workforce Investment Boards are a network of federal, state and local offices that support workers and employers.
+Workforce Development Boards are a network of federal, state and local offices that support workers and employers.
 They oversee American Job Centers, which help businesses address workforce needs and help jobseekers with job training and finding employment.
 The Northern Rural Training and Employment Consortium in Northern California is one example of a rural program providing job training and employment services to build and support a strong rural economy.

 The National Farmworker Jobs Program helps migrant and seasonal farmworkers as well as their families with services such as education, job training, housing and childcare.
 The federal program partners with state and community organizations to help workers obtain employment.